alfredobarron/smock/README.md

 - If you have found a bug, please create an issue on GitHub
 - Write test cases for open bug issues
-- Write patches for open bug/feature issues.
-Bonus points if you can include test cases with your code!
+- Write patches for open bug/feature issues (Bonus points if you can include test cases with your code!)
 - Contribute to the documentation

 There are a few guidelines that we need contributors to follow so that we have a chance of keeping on top of things.